javiorfo/nvim-springtime/README.md

     - If an error ocurred again, repeat the steps checking the logs

 #### Other problems
-Enable the debug and errors logs to check for any other problems.
+Enable the debug and errors log to check for any other problems.
 And please, report it [here](https://github.com/javiorfo/nvim-springtime/issues)
 - Enable logs:
 ```lua
 require'springtime'.setup {